retro16/acsi2stm/doc/compact_pcb_manual.md

   * PCB Assembly: make sure to enable this to receive a fully populated PCB.
   * Tooling holes: Set to *Added by Customer*.
 * You can then proceed with the order by clicking *Next*.

+**Note:** If some parts are not found when processing the BOM, check the "Basic part" checkbox when searching for a substitute.
+Extended parts can be much more expensive.

+If build costs go way beyond $60, you probably didn't select the correct parts or there is a supply shortage.

 Manually soldered parts